marshreddy/GoodVibes/README.md

 Select your channel, and you will be returned to incoming webhooks page.
 Copy the webhook URL for use in your external applciation, or use the Sample curl request.

+in main.rs, update the address for this slack channel using the URL you copied above.

 ## User's Experience
  - try to explain in detail what the user can expect to see at each step.
-I could add more detail and be a bit clearer, but I've spent more than four hours on it.
+Would have liked to include screenshots, but ran out of time.

 ## Familiarity